 One of the most important criteria in the selection process for them was that they could work with the selected IT company as one integrated team.
 They also felt that geographical proximity and cultural affinity were important factors to be taken into consideration.

 After being recommended by Leger des Heils, one of our long-term clients, Star-MDC decided to visit us in Romania in order to better understand our way of working.
 After a throughout selection process, they decided that we fit the profile the best and chose us as their technological partner.

-Qubiz is developing for Star-MDC an Online Diagnosis Platform that uses a common layer of authentication and authorisation incorporating a suite of modules used for different processes:
+Qubiz is developing for Star-MDC an Online Diagnosis Platform that uses a common layer of authentication and authorization incorporating a suite of modules used for different processes: